toralf/torutils/README.md

 ### More

 I used [this](https://github.com/toralf/tor-relays/) Ansible role to deploy and configure Tor relays and Snowflake stahndalone proxies.

+## Avoid server blocking due to netscan hits (egress)

+Every then and when I got abuse complaints about scanning a remote /24 network To avoid this I either block certain hosts or subnets using [ipv4-rules-egress.sh](./ipv4-rules-egress.sh).
+Use this as the last resort if otherwise your server gets being blocked too often by your provider.

 ## Query Tor via its API